ram2091999/IoT-MiniProject/docs/index.md

-**Models A and B are just an intelligent combination of multiple stages composed of upsampling and downsampling the feature space in order to simulate an expand-reduce transformation.
+Models A and B are just an intelligent combination of multiple stages composed of **upsampling** and **downsampling** the feature space in order to simulate an **expand-reduce transformation**.
 This heuristic of designing our model does not perform as well as we require it to, as some information involving correlation between different features in the hidden dimensions is lost.
-Additionally, in the end, we apply a Softmax layer to obtain the probability distribution amongst all the 11 classes for easy classification into benign and the multiple sub-classes of malicious.**
+Additionally, in the end, we apply a **Softmax layer** to obtain the probability distribution amongst all the 11 classes for easy classification into benign and the multiple sub-classes of malicious.

 ---

 ### Model C - Benign vs Malicious - Anomaly Detector

-An autoencoder is a neural network trained to reconstruct its inputs after they have been compressed.
-It consists of an encoder and a decoder part, which each consists of Linear layers in our case.
+An **autoencoder** is a neural network trained to **reconstruct** its inputs after they have been compressed.
+It consists of an **encoder** and a **decoder** part, which each consists of Linear layers in our case.
 The compression ensures that the network learns meaningful concepts, mainly the relationships between its input features.
 If we train the autoencoder solely on benign instances, it will successfully reconstruct normal observations but fail to reconstruct abnormal observations.

-When a significant reconstruction error has been calculated, the given observations are classified as an anomaly.
-We optimize the parameters and hyperparameters of each trained model so that when applied to unseen traffic, the model maximizes the true positive rate and minimizes the false positive rate (wrongly marking benign data as malicious).
+When a significant **reconstruction error** has been calculated, the given observations are classified as an anomaly.
+We optimize the parameters and hyperparameters of each trained model so that when applied to unseen traffic, the model maximizes the **true positive rate** and minimizes the **false positive rate** (wrongly marking benign data as malicious).

 The Keras Deep Learning framework was used for modeling and evaluation in Python.
 This model is used to classify the collected data points into Benign or a Malicious Attack.

-The code:
+The **code**:

 ```python
 # Initial Python package imports
 import sys